OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-095.md

 ## Psalm 95:8

 > Do not harden your hearts as at Meribah,
-> As on the day of Massah in the wilderness,
+> Like on the day at Massah in the wilderness,

 ## Psalm 95:9

-> When your fathers put Me to the test,
+> When your ancestors tested Me,
-> They tested Me, though they had seen My work.
+> They tried Me, though they had seen My deeds.

 ## Psalm 95:10

-> For forty years I loathed that generation,
+> For forty years I was grieved with that generation,
-> And said they are a people who err in their heart,
+> And said they are a people who go astray in their heart,
-> And they do not know My ways.
+> And they have not understood My ways.

 ## Psalm 95:11

-> Therefore I swore in My anger,
+> Therefore I declared in My wrath,
-> They certainly shall not enter My rest.
+> They shall certainly not enter My rest.